hegoimanzano/ICASCM2025/04_analysis.md

 Numbers alone are not enough.
 Even if energy looks stable, the system structure might become unphysical.
 For example, uncorrect typing of the force field in the input file or a wrong asigment of the atoms might lead the system towards a unrealistic structure, breaking the silicate chains and losing the layered structure.
 But eventually the thermodynamic properties may converge.
 Visualization allows us to **_see_** the atomic arrangement and detect problems and trends.

-Open the trajectory with one of the following tools:
+Open the trajectory with **OVITO**.
-- **OVITO** → for dynamic visualization and analysis, focused on materials.
 Drag and drop your trayectory file, or load your file from the menu bar.
-- **VMD** → for dynamic visualization and analysis, focused on biomolecules.
-QUE PODEMOS DECIR DE LO BASICO.

 Visualise your simulation, play with the available visualization options, export a snaphsot of the trayectory, and check whether:

 - The pore remains open.
-- Water molecules remain liquid and did not break.
+- Water molecules did not break.
 - The silicate chains and the layer structure are mantained

 ---